veliandev/handdii_backend/README.md

 To start your Phoenix app:

   * Install dependencies with `mix deps.get`
+    * If prompted to install Hex, agree to the installation with `y`.
   * Install Node.js dependencies with `npm install`
   * Start Phoenix endpoint with `mix phoenix.server`